stuartellis/multiform/README.md

 This creates the container image *stacktools-runner*.
 By default, the tooling runs every Terraform command in a temporary container with this image.

 Make targets for Terraform stacks use the prefix *stack-*.
-For example:
+For example, *stack-new* creates the directories and files for a new stack:

-    make stack-fmt STACK_NAME=example_app
+    make stack-new STACK_NAME=example_app

 Specify *ENVIRONMENT* to create a deployment of the stack in the target environment: